Mehrankhan-METRA-RGB/cross_scroll/README.md

-##  Package cross_scroll
+##  Package
-This package contains Multi-Axis scrolling features with scroll bar.
-The package used two nested `SingleChildScrollView` in a background so it will accept only one `child`.

-A CrossScroll is a flutter Package that permits it’s child views to be scrolled vertically and Horizontally.
+- A CrossScroll is a flutter Package that permits it’s child views to be scrolled vertically and Horizontally.
 This is important because in many cases you need content to be scrolled on both side.

-With scr
 ### List of features
-- If ScrollBar ```dart isAlwaysShown=true``` both horizontal and vertical scrollbars will be shown.
-- The vertical scrollbar wil not be hidden when the horizontal scrollbar reach to its to its max `extents` and vice versa
+- The vertical scrollbar wil never  hides when the scrolling on horizontal axis and vice versa.
+The scrollBar never hides with scrolling on any directions.
+- Support track onClick scrolls.
+- Support thumb Drag scrolls.
+- Support All feature `SingleChildScrollView` have.
 ## Tested Platform
 #### WEB
+- MicroSoft Edge
 ![cross_scroll web test](https://user-images.githubusercontent.com/73336909/149651423-d1dc936f-cfc0-4581-bb79-19e1fc4ec533.gif)
 #### Windows
+- Windows 10
 ![cross_scroll window test](https://user-images.githubusercontent.com/73336909/149651492-2ce542a7-7343-4651-81b1-d3eccf3f9bda.gif)
-TODO: List what your package can do.
-Maybe include images, gifs, or videos.

 ## Getting started